Worthing CIL Neighbourhood Fund

 To ensure the local link with development, only organisations based in a Worthing 'CIL area' that has accumulated at least £10,000 of CIL Neighbourhood Funds are encouraged to submit project applications.
 The funds will be made available as part of an annual bidding process.

 Projects seeking funding from the CIL Neighbourhood Fund should be community-led and ideally be delivered by a local community organisation, group or club.
-It is a requirement that the group being allocated CIL funding must be formalised and have a constitution.
-The expressions of interest stage will give groups a chance to be signposted to a partner organisation to assist with getting set up to bid for grant funding.
+It is a requirement that the group being allocated CIL funding must be formalised and have a constitution and relevant bank account.
+The expressions of interest stage will give groups a chance to check if they are eligible to apply, as well as ask for feedback on their project ideas.

 What value of project proposals are invited?

-The CIL Neighbourhood Fund is intended to support small local projects.
-Bids will be considered on their merits for local projects, as follows:
+The CIL Neighbourhood Fund is intended to support small, local projects.
+Bids will be considered on their merits, as follows:

-• Project proposals can request a minimum of £1,000 and up to a maximum CIL neighbourhood fund allocation of £15,000 (or up to the total amount of funds in a CIL area, if below £15,000)
+- Project proposals can request a minimum of £1,000 and up to a maximum CIL Neighbourhood Fund allocation of £5,000 - note that this is a decrease from the £15,000 limit set in previous funding rounds.

 It is important to note this fund will not be able to be used as ongoing revenue support, but will instead provide one-off emergency funding that could help to keep organisations and facilities alive whilst longer term funding solutions are secured.
 There will be a stipulation that any funding allocated to revenue projects is time limited and that the group or organisation must seek alternative funding before the CIL Neighbourhood Fund allocation runs out.